breadboardfoundry/pnw-cnet-5-onnx/README.md

 1. Download the sample dataset: https://zenodo.org/records/10895837
 2. Convert the audio files to the image format used by the model.
-3. Run the inference using the exisitng .h5 model
+3. Convert the original Keras H5 model to ONNX format.
-4. Run the inference using the converted ONNX model
-5. Compare the performance and accuracy of both models
+4. Compare the performance and accuracy of both models

 # Usage